PEOPLE: Known for his genre-defying hair looks, French coiffeur Nicolas Jurnjack shares his inspirations

-Known for his bold and sculptural approach to his craft, Nicolas Jurnjack is one of the world’s leading hair artists.
-Immersed in all aspects of the fashion and beauty industry, he has created runway looks for Alexander McQueen, Jean-Paul Gaultier and John Galliano, and contributed to editorials and advertising campaigns shot by photography heavyweights such as Mario Sorrenti, Paolo Roversi and Patrick Demarchelier.
-In early 2017 he released his first book In The Hair.
+One of the world’s leading creative hair artists, Nicolas Jurnjack is immersed in all aspects of the fashion and beauty industry.
+He has created runway looks for Alexander McQueen and Jean-Paul Gaultier, and contributed to editorials and campaigns alongside top photographers such as Mario Sorrenti, Paolo Roversi and Patrick Demarchelier.
+Meanwhile, Jurnjack’s bold and sculptural approach to hair has ensured that he has made an impact across creative platforms; his pieces have been shown at the Louvre Museum, and in 2017 he released his first book In The Hair.

-Born and raised in Marseille, Jurnjack was offered his first styling opportunity – a shoot for French Elle – in the early 80s.
-“I had barely thought of a career in fashion” Jurnjack admits, “but I found that the work came naturally and easily to me, I had an affinity for it.
+Born and raised in Marseille, Jurnjack was offered his first styling opportunity – a shoot for French Elle – in the early 1980s.
+At this point, he was a young and relatively inexperienced hairdresser.
+“I had barely thought of a career in fashion,” he admits, “but I found that the work came naturally and easily to me, I had an affinity for it.
 I’d never been an assistant so had no inkling of the techniques used on set, even less about those used on a location shoot.
-I found myself on the beach with just a few hair pins in my back pocket, a brush in the other and a mini hair spray to style the long, wavy hair of a young Swedish model, which was roughly tousled by the wind and covered in fine sand.”
+I found myself on the beach with just a few hair pins in one back pocket, a brush in the other and a mini hair spray to style the long, wavy hair of a young Swedish model, which was roughly tousled by the wind and covered in fine sand.”

-The experience prompted Jurnjack to move to Paris to pursue a career in hair.
+The experience prompted Jurnjack to move to Paris to pursue a career in session styling.
 Two years later, he landed his first Vogue cover.
-Jurnjack admits that in these early years he worried whether his technical skills were at the level needed to deliver the high calibre projects entrusted to him.
-“I still felt that technically, I had a long way to go compared to the work of hairstylists that I was seeing in international magazines” he recalls, “but the editors of Vogue asked for me again and again despite my somewhat unorthodox approach to hair.
+Jurnjack admits that in these formative years he often worried whether his technical skills were good enough to deliver the high calibre projects entrusted to him.
+“I still felt that technically, I had a long way to go compared to the work of hairstylists I was seeing in international magazines,” he recalls, “but the editors of Vogue asked for me again and again – despite my somewhat unorthodox approach to hair.
 I made it my personal duty to overcome any technical shortcomings as quickly as possible, developing an obsession with technical mastery so that I could deliver any request.”

-We spoke to Jurnjack about his most unlikely sources of inspiration and why the Statue of Liberty would be his ideal client.
+We spoke to Jurnjack about his varied sources of inspiration, use of unorthodox materials and why the Statue of Liberty would be his ultimate client.

-Could you tell us about your new book In The Hair?
-The book is a conversation between an art historian – a doctor of French Literature – and myself.
+Could you tell us about your book In The Hair?
+What inspired you to create this?
+In The Hair reveals what a career working in fashion demands, a question my assistants often ask me.
+Fashion is glamorous, aspirational, ephemeral.
+I invite the reader to follow me behind the scenes, to experience the world behind the door through my career and experiences.
+The format of the book is a conversation between an art historian – a doctor of French Literature – and myself.
 His first idea was an extended interview with a limit of 50 pages.
-I was never very attracted to big coffee table books of images so this approach intrigued me.
-I was interested in his concept, a system of questions and answers that would be entirely devoted to hair: hairstyles, sources of inspiration, the world of the hair, the aesthetic of women, in short a world that I lived for with a passion.
+I was never attracted to big coffee table books full of images so this approach intrigued me.
+I was interested in his concept, a system of questions and answers that would be entirely devoted to hair: hairstyles, sources of inspiration, the world of hair, the aesthetic of women… In short, a world that I lived for with a passion.

 It was really enjoyable (and at times very amusing) to revisit 30 years of my career, recalling anecdotes, details of shoots and taking a journey to track the changing aesthetics of hair through history.
-I enjoyed conversing freely, it was like speaking with a friend, comfortable, easy, imagine sitting by the fireside, sipping brandy, answering questions relating to my work with no obligation to be diplomatic, political or censor myself.
-I will say that In the Hair is a conversation without ego.
-It’s a conversation for all hairdressers, whatever field they work in.
+I enjoyed conversing freely, it was like speaking with a friend, comfortable and easy.
+Imagine sitting by the fire, sipping brandy, answering questions relating to your work with no obligation to be diplomatic, political or censor yourself.
+I will say that In The Hair is a conversation without ego, for all hairdressers, whichever field they work in.
 It is a tribute to our common passion, hair.

 What is your most unlikely source of inspiration?
 Music and nature.
-Music has often acted as a trigger for me for many ideas, conjuring up feelings, images, sensations that I translate and develop into a hairstyle.
-Nature, wherever the place, whatever the light, whatever the weather, for me it offers an infinity of inspiration.
-It’s often where I go, where my mind goes when I’m searching for ideas.
+For me, music has acted as a trigger for many ideas, conjuring up feelings, images and sensations that I translate and develop into hairstyles.
+Nature – wherever the place, whatever the weather – offers an infinity of inspiration.
+It is often where my mind goes when I’m searching for ideas.
 Skies painted with clouds offer a thousand varieties of volume, shapes, forms and movement for hairstyles.
-But equally the shape of a building, a stone wall, an intertwining of roads, projections of shadows on a wall, the texture of any matter inspires me.
+But equally, the shape of a building, a stone wall, an intertwining of roads, projections of shadows on a wall, the texture of any matter inspires me.
 I have occasionally created hairstyles out of wood chips, burnt matches, newspaper or even wire wool pads used for scouring pans.
-All matter has potential to be aestheticizedeven when the raw state at first appears undeserving of note.
+All matter has potential to be aestheticized even when the raw state at first appears undeserving of note.

-What is your most memorable experience of your career so far?
-One show is unforgettable for me and I still see it as a really happy moment in my life.
-It was in São Paulo, Brazil in 1996.
-The show brought together 25 of the most revered Brazilian actresses and popular singers of the day, for a social cause.
+What has been the most memorable experience of your career so far?
+It was in São Paulo in 1996, at a show which brought together 25 of the most revered Brazilian actresses and popular singers of the day for a social cause.
 I was there to style the hair of these women of all ages, from 19 to 60.
 I don’t think I’ve ever experienced greater professional joy.
-Brazil’s carnival tradition imposes overstepping boundaries as a duty, but in a non-sacrificial, rather joyous way.
+Brazil’s carnival tradition imposes overstepping boundaries as a duty, but in a rather joyous way.
 I felt this joy powerfully during the show.
 My hairstyles were not based on a fixed theme, instead they were based on the desires of each of these women, for whom I found myself creating the wildest arrangements… Gigantic hair pompoms as high as they were wide, adorned with parrot feathers à la Léonard Autié, but a Léonard who would first have been immersed in tropicalism.

 With the complicity of all these incredible women, we took the extravagance of the hairstyles very far.
-Wellbeing exuded from each of these actresses and singers, enveloping the backstage in a festive atmosphere that had us all floating on a cloud.
+Wellbeing exuded from each of the actresses and singers, enveloping the backstage area in a festive atmosphere that had us all floating on a cloud.
 They were disarming, overflowing with charm while involving themselves in work, refusing nothing and giving much.
 I have never again found such grace.
-With them we had everything: informality, happiness, creativity, communion of hearts, this unbelievable classiness, this lightheartedness made us able to dare anything and defy everything.
+With them we had everything: informality, happiness, creativity, communion of hearts, this unbelievable classiness and lightheartedness that made us able to dare anything and defy everything.
 In São Paulo, I was drunk with joy.